 Music is a powerful tool for prayer and celebration that also serves to highlight the local culture of the WYD host country.
-In what ways can you highlight the music or cultural traditions of Panama?
+In what ways can you highlight the music or cultural traditions of Portugal?
 Can you incorporate in some way the various WYD theme songs over the years?
 How can you also highlight the musical talent of your local community at the stateside event?

-Consider featuring one of the songs from the World Youth Day Concluding Mass in the stateside Mass (if these songs are known beforehand), or use a devotional or traditional hymn from Central or Latin America.
+Consider featuring one of the songs from the World Youth Day Concluding Mass in the stateside Mass (if these songs are known beforehand), or use a devotional or traditional hymn from Portugal or Southwestern Europe.
 Every WYD also includes an official theme song composed in the language of the native country; it may also be available in several other languages.
-For World Youth Day 2019, the theme song is "Hágase en mí, según tu palabra," or "Let it be done to me, according to your Word," which can be found online at www.panama2019.pa.
+For World Youth Day 2023, the theme song is "Há Pressa no Ar," or "There's Rush in the Air," which can be found online at https://lisboa2023.org/en/lisbon2023.

 Another popular WYD song is "Jesus Christ, You Are My Life" by Fr.
 Marco Frisina (which has been used at all WYDs and other Vatican celebrations of young people since 2000).
-Consider using these songs, past WYD theme songs, or a well-known Central or Latin American hymn as a part of your local pilgrimage, in solidarity with the international pilgrims who will be singing these song during WYD Panama.
+Consider using these songs, past WYD theme songs, or a well-known Portuguese or Southwestern European hymn as a part of your local pilgrimage, in solidarity with the international pilgrims who will be singing these song during WYD Lisbon.

 Food is another powerful way to enter into the international experience of WYD.
 Food is included in the international pilgrims' packets, and trying local cuisine is always a significant part of foreign travel.
-If you are offering food at the stateside event, consider offering a meal, dessert, or drink from Panama or the surrounding area (the Caribbean or Central America).
+If you are offering food at the stateside event, consider offering a meal, dessert, or drink from Lisbon or the surrounding area (Portugal or Southwestern Europe).
 You could also feature foods specific to your own local area or cultural community.
 This is a great opportunity to collaborate with families, parish, or secular cultural groups in your area; it can also be a wonderful way to introduce the participants to the diversity of foods that exist around the world and in their own country.
 Food can be one of the most expensive parts of an event.
 As mentioned previously in the budget section, you will need to consider if you can provide food or how you will charge for it.
 Are there partners, collaborators, or donors who would be willing to provide food and drink for the event?
 Another option is making the stateside event a "potluck" event whereby the participants bring a favorite or unique food of their own cultural heritage.